The Theatre SKAM Team

-Samantha Duerksen (She/Her) – Marketing & Communications Coordinator
+Janine Rzeplinski (They/She) – Marketing and Communications Coordinator

 Francyne Morrison (She/Her) – Communications Assistant & Interim School Administrator (Co-op Student)

-Hannah Mariko Bell (She/Her) – Artistic and Community Liaison
+Hannah Mariko Bell (She/Her) – Accessibility and Outreach Coordinator

 Hannah is a proud fourth generation Japanese Canadian and a recent graduate of the University of Victoria’s theatre program (BFA with Distinction, 2019) where she took a comprehensive approach to her theatre education.
 Her first production, Kansha, was produced as a part of Intrepid Theatre’s YOU Show 2018-2019 season with support from the Victoria Nikkei Cultural Society and the National Association of Japanese Canadians Young Leader Fund.

 Hannah was born and raised in Treaty 7 Territory which includes the Blackfoot Confederacy (Calgary, Alberta).
 She grew up going to a school specialized for students with learning disabilities, as she herself has ADHD.
 Hannah also is a part of the Queer community as she identifies as pansexual.
 Her intersectional identities allow her to bring the understanding and the nuance needed to work with and advocate for marginalized communities.